survivejs/webpack-book/manuscript/introduction.md

 ## What Will You Learn?

 This book has been designed to complement [the official documentation of Webpack](https://webpack.github.io/docs/).
 Even though the official documentation covers a lot of material, it might not be the easiest starting point for learning to use the tool.
-The goal of this guide is to ease the learning curve while giving food for thought to more advanced users.
+The goal of this book is to ease the learning curve while giving food for thought to more advanced users.

 You will learn to develop a basic Webpack configuration for both development and production purposes.
 You will also learn advanced techniques that allow you to benefit from some of the greatest features of Webpack.

-The book is an on-going effort and I welcome feedback through various channels discussed below in the *Getting Support* section.
-I expand the guide based on demand to make it serve you as well as I can.
-You can even contribute fixes of your own to the book as the source is available.

-A part of the profit goes towards funding the development of the tool itself.
-It also enables this type of work.

 ## How is This Book Organized?

-The first parts of the book introduce you to Webpack and its basic concepts.
+The first two parts of the book introduce you to Webpack and its basic concepts.
 You will develop basic configuration you can then expand to fit your specific purposes.
 The early chapters are task oriented.
 You can refer to them later if you forget how to achieve something specific with Webpack.

-The last parts of the book focus more on advanced topics.
+The latter portion of the book focuses more on advanced topics.
 You will learn more about loading specific types of assets.
-You will also deepen your understanding of Webpack's chunking mechanism and learn to utilize it for package and even loader definition.
+You will also deepen your understanding of Webpack's chunking mechanism, learn to utilize it for package authoring, and write your own loaders.

 ## Who is This Book for?